Constitution of the Irish Free State: Individual rights

+Article 2A

 In 1931, acting in response to IRA violence, the Oireachtas adopted Amendment No. 17 of the constitution.
 This added a sweeping set of provisions called Article 2A to the constitution.
 Article 2A was very large, consisting of five parts and 34 sections.
 Among other provisions it granted powers of arrest, detention and trial of people before military tribunals not bound by normal rules of evidence, despite the fact that many crimes triable before the tribunals carried a mandatory death sentence.
 To protect itself from being undermined by the courts, Article 2A was drafted to state that it took precedence over all other provisions of the constitution (save Article 1).

 The provisions for military tribunals were challenged in 1935 in the case of The State (Ryan) v.
 Lennon.
 In this case the majority of the Supreme Court reluctantly held that, because Amendment No. 17 had been duly adopted in accordance with the correct procedure, it was not open to the judges to strike it down.
 However Chief Justice Kennedy disagreed, arguing, in a dissenting opinion, that the Article 2A violated natural law.